7MinSec/KidsMusic/index.md

 Welcome!
 --------
-Use the menus above to see the lyrics for each kids' singing group!
+Use the menus above to see the lyrics for each kiddo singing group!

-Upcoming events
+Updates and upcoming events
 --------

 * **Sunday, March 25**: Singing Shepherds and Little Lambs sing "Hosanna" at the 10:30 service.

-*Click [here](calendar.md) for all important dates, such as when each group sings up front.*
+*Open the [calendar](calendar.md) for all important dates, such as when each kid group sings up front.*